Faski1/MOPgyphi/README.md

 # MOPgyphi
-Android application for viewing, searching the trending list GIFs and uploading - using the Gyphi API.
+Android application for viewing, searching the trending list of GIFs and uploading - using the Gyphi API.
 Includes offline support & integrated file explorer.

 Limited to 10 uploads per day